 It’s important when making an agreement with your landlord to never try and pay back more than you can afford.
 It’ll be better in the long run for you to pay back the arrear in smaller instalments over time.

-If you’re struggling with your rent due to low income or you’re already on benefits, then you could also be entitled to extra support through housing benefit.
+If you’re struggling with your rent due to low income or you’re already on benefits, you could also be entitled to extra support through housing benefit.
 It’s also possible to get this backdated for up to six months if you qualify for the benefit and have a good reason for not applying earlier.

-Who is responsible for rent arrears?
+Who is responsible for rent arrears

 In some instances, it might not actually be down to you to pay back the full arrears, so it’s important to check before you make any payments to your landlord.

-If you live with someone else, such as your partner or a flatmate, and signed a joint tenancy agreement then you will both be responsible for the arrears.
-This also means that if one of you doesn’t pay, then the other will have to pay for them.
-However, if you live with other people but signed a tenancy agreement for just yourself, then arrears would be your responsibility.
+If you live with someone else, such as your partner or a flatmate, and have signed a joint tenancy agreement then you will both be responsible for the arrears.
+This also means that if one of you doesn’t pay, the other will have to pay for them.
+However, if you live with other people but signed a tenancy agreement for just yourself, the arrears would be your responsibility.

 Your landlord should always give you details of your tenancy agreement in writing, which should include how much your rent is and how often you’ll pay it.
-If you don’t have this, it may mean that you have an assures shorthold tenancy (AST) – which dictates that this is not required.
+If you don’t have this, it may mean that you have an assured shorthold tenancy (AST) – which dictates that this is not required.

-Will universal credit pay my rent arrears?
+Will Universal Credit pay my rent arrears?

-If you’re struggling with your rent payments, then it’s possible for either you or your landlord to ask for an alternative payment arrangement (APA) – which in involves direct payments.
+If you’re struggling with your rent payments, it’s possible for either you or your landlord to ask for an alternative payment arrangement (APA) – which involves direct payments.
 This means that your rent will be paid directly to your landlord, which then leaves you able to sort something out to pay your arrears.

 Can I do a mutual exchange with rent arrears?